-- A good first aid kit, to take care of basic minor injuries.
+- A good first aid kit, with a digital thermometer.

-- Over-the-counter pain reliever, something like Motrin / Tylenol.
+- Over-the-counter pain and fever reliever, such as Tylenol.

-- Powdered cold/flu relief, this works great to soothe the throat, calm a cough, and decongest.
+- Powdered cold/flu remedy to soothe the throat, calm a cough, and relieve congestion.

 - Benadryl, which has many uses for allergic reactions.

-- Pedialyte or similar—a powdered mix of electrolytes to aid rehydration.
+- Pedialyte or similar powdered electrolyte mix to aid in rehydration.

-• Hydrate and re-hydrate!
+- Hydrate and rehydrate!
 Don’t wait until you are on the plane.
-Start way ahead by consuming 8-10 8 oz. glasses of pure water.
+Start way ahead by consuming 8-10 8 oz. glasses of pure water per day.
 It’s also a good time to reduce or remove alcohol and caffeine from your diet, especially if your trip involves many hours on an airplane.
 If you do have that cocktail, remember to offset its dehydrating effects with extra water.

-• Prepare your body and your soul for take off!
-Don’t let that “prepping for that trip” take precedence over things you know keep you totally fit.
+- Prepare your body and your soul for take off!
+Don’t let “prepping for that trip” take precedence over things you know to keep you totally fit.
 Make sure you get enough sleep.
 Do some stretching or take a walk.
 Take time to meditate, read a good book, or enjoy your favorite music.